 “Just because you’ve counted all the trees doesn’t mean you’ve seen the forest.”

-Look for information, look at minor things, and the bugs web becomes easily visible when a tester applies knowledge and experience, and sometimes the root cause, too.
+Look for information, look at minor things, and the bugs web becomes easily visible when a tester applies knowledge, experience, and uses different tools, and sometimes the root cause, too.

 You are supposed to prevent bugs

 For a software tester, prevention is better than discovery.
 Understand the pattern, understand the developer’s mindset, and understand the product’s behavior when you see a bug.